spino327/heapaudit/README.md

 	OPTIONS: -Icom/foursquare/test/MyTest@test.+
 	Press <enter> to exit HeapAudit...

+Another hybrid way is to statically instrument the process of interest at launch time with dynamically injected recorders.
+This will provide an inclusive collection from the moment the targeted process starts to the moment it exits while not requiring prior code changes.

+	$ java -javaagent:heapaudit.jar=-Icom/foursquare/test/MyTest@test.+ MyTest

 Additional options can be passed to HeapAudit to customize which classes and/or methods are not to be instrumented for recording allocations.
 For additional information on how to specify the options, see [HeapSettings.java](https://github.com/foursquare/heapaudit/blob/master/src/main/java/com/foursquare/heapaudit/HeapSettings.java).